Honoré Zanchi: Arrest and investigation

 Zanchi was arrested in Annonay on 27 April 2009, while staying with his mistress.
 In police custody, Zanchi fiercely denied the three murders of which he was accused.
 However, Zanchi admitted to being a pistol-shooter and described himself as ‘the biggest hold-up man in the region’ and a ‘great avenger’.
 The day after Zanchi's arrest, twenty-two other people were also arrested but released as there was no evidence against them.
 Zanchi was, however, overwhelmed by the confessions of the people with whom he had claimed responsibility for the murder of Gerald Crouzet.
 At the same time, Nepote-Cit's body was found, thanks to a phone tap Zanchi had made a few days earlier.
 Although he did not confess to any of the three murders of which he was accused, Zanchi did not claim to be a ‘stranger’ to the events, saying that he had ‘avenged’ his friend Jean-François André.
-Three days later, he was indicted for the murders of Crouzet, Di Bacco and Népote-Cit, as well as carrying an unlicensed firearm, before being remanded in custody to await trial.
+Three days later, Zanchi is brought before the investigating judge and charged with organised first-degree murder in relation to the deaths of Gerald Crouzet and Michel Di-Bacco, then with organised second-degree murder in relation to the death of Marc Nepote-Cit, as well as illegal possession of weapons.
+He is remanded in pre-trial detention at Grenoble-Varces Prison.

-While he was now branded a serial killer, the family of Jean-François André still defended him, claiming that he had been heavily affected by the death of the man he considered to be his "foster brother".
-Following his arrest, the press gave Zanchi various nicknames, including "The Cleaner" (by the press for having washed André's honour clean), "The Helmeted Avenger" and "The White Knight".
+Although Zanchi is now a serial killer—as well as a repeat offender—Jean-François André's family explains that Zanchi has always been affected by the death of his friend, whom he considered his "brother in spirit".
+Following his detention, Zanchi was nicknamed "The Avenger" by the press for having "cleaned" André's honour.
+He was also nicknamed "The Helmeted Avenger" and "The Vengeful Avenger".
+Described as an "old-school thug", Zanchi is known for bringing justice to his friends, whatever the risks.